stofer-smith/slate/source/includes/_errors.md

 Error Code | Meaning
 ---------- | -------
-400 | Bad Request -- Your request sucks
+400 | Bad Request -- The request was invalid.
-401 | Unauthorized -- Your API key is wrong
+401 | Unauthorized -- Your API key is incorrect
 402 | Request Failed -- The parameters were valid but the request failed.
 403 | Forbidden -- The prospect requested is hidden for administrators only 404 | Not Found -- The specified prospect could not be found